 Backcountry camping is a great way to experience the wilderness of Waterton Lakes National Park.
-There are nine wilderness campgrounds in the park:
+There are 10 backcountry campgrounds in the park:

 - Alderson Lake

 - Crandell Lake

 - Lineham Lakes Note: No campground facilities at this location

 - Lone Lake

 - Twin Lakes